Summer Teacher Institute

 Come discover how to use play to resolve conflicts in your classroom!
 Here at Wonderscope, we believe play is the language of learning for young children.
 What better way to teach important life skills to little ones than to use play?
 Brittany Talley, LPC and Registered Play Therapist, will lead this 3 hour workshop on using play to teach conflict resolution skills to your students.
 You will explore tactics for both resolving and preventing conflicts, and discuss how to adapt those tactics for different ages, abilities, and needs.

-If you have any questions about the Summer Teacher Institute, please email Program Development and Evaluation Manager Natalie Ortega Wells at firstname.lastname@example.org.
+If you have any questions about the Summer Teacher Institute, please email Director of Program Development and Evaluation Natalie Ortega Wells at firstname.lastname@example.org.